jrlepere/PersonalProjects/README.md

    - Enter list of choices.
    - Randomly select one.
 # - Box Jump
-   - Attempt to convert class project game to an app
+   - Attempt to convert class project game to an app.
-   - Experimenting with SpriteKit and CoreMotion
+   - Experimenting with SpriteKit and CoreMotion.

+# Python Projects
+# - Pool Table Detection
+   - Detect pool table from an image.
+   - Detect ball locations.